Skip to main content

 • What to gather: ID, proof of age or residency, and sometimes instructor approval.

-SUNY Orange’s Senior (60+) Auditor program lets New York residents age 60 and older audit credit courses tuition-free, but no grade or credit is earned, some courses are excluded, and registration happens after the add/drop period.
-East Carolina University’s North Carolina page explains that state residents age 65 and older may audit up to six credit hours per semester without tuition and fees if space is available.
-This route can be a strong fit for retirees who want literature, history, language, or computer courses without the pressure of tests and transcripts.
+SUNY Orange lets adults age 60 and older audit credit courses tuition-free.
+No grade or credit is earned.
+Some courses are excluded, and registration happens after the add/drop period.
+East Carolina University explains that North Carolina residents age 65 and older may audit up to six credit hours per semester without tuition and fees if space is available.
+This route can fit retirees who want literature, history, language, or computer courses without tests and transcripts.

 Reduced-rate senior tuition discounts